davidel/pyxhdl/README.md

 VOID = Void()
 ```

+Logic bit values can be *0*, *1*, *X* and *Z*, although is expected to use the
+VHDL backend only, the full set of VHDL logica values can be used.
+Bits are assigned with Python strings like '0b110xz' (the '0b' prefix, followed
+by the logic states for the bits).

 In order for the HW synthesizable floating point to be fully specified, a mapping
 from the full number of bits representation to the exponent and mantissa size is
 required.